NNLO QCD corrections to $\gamma \gamma \rightarrow Q\bar{Q}$ from Local Unitarity combined with Coulomb resummation and NLO EW effects: Setup of the computation within the Local Unitarity formalism

 We can then separate these contributions into four gauge-invariant classes totaling 138 distinct topologies:

-\begin{enumerate}[label=Class \Alph*:] \item Graphs depending on the number of massless quark flavours, $n_q$ (10 graphs): contributions obtained by dressing the gluon propagator of each of the 10 NLO graphs with $n_q$ grouped copies of a massless quark loop (3 copies for $\gaga \to \ccbar$, 4 copies for $\gaga \to \bbbar$, and 5 copies for $\gaga \to \ttbar$).
+\begin{enumerate}[label=Class \Alph*:] \item Graphs depending on the number of massless quark flavours, $n_q$ (10 graphs): contributions obtained by dressing the gluon propagator of each of the 10 \gls{nlo} graphs with $n_q$ grouped copies of a massless quark loop (3 copies for $\gaga \to \ccbar$, 4 copies for $\gaga \to \bbbar$, and 5 copies for $\gaga \to \ttbar$).
 An example diagram belonging to this class is the right one in figure~\ref{fig:nf_light_and_heavy}. \item Graphs involving $n_h$ heavy quarks in the gluon wavefunction correction (10 graphs): contributions analogous to the $n_q$ one, but obtained by dressing the gluon propagator with a massive heavy-quark loop.
 We will only use $n_h=1$, with the heavy quark $Q$ set to the one appearing in the final state of $\gaga \to \QQ$.
 An example diagram belonging to this class is the left one in figure~\ref{fig:nf_light_and_heavy}. \item The ``singlet'' contributions (4 graphs): contributions featuring two closed heavy-quark loops, each connected to two photons and two gluons, see figure~\ref{fig:NNLO_singlet_graphs}. \item All other contributions (114 graphs), where graphs with a closed ghost\footnote{In line with section 4.2 of ref.~\cite{Capatti:2020xjc} and unitarity arguments, we account for the presence of ghosts and unphysical gluon polarisations in the final state.
 This is required in order to achieve infrared finiteness at a local level.} and a closed gluon loop are counted separately.
+See figure~\ref{fig:NNLO_other_graphs_selection} for some example diagrams in this class. \end{enumerate}

+Our motivation for introducing these classes is solely to structure the discussion of our results and grouping gauge-invariant classes of \gls{fs} diagrams does not impact performance.
+For example, our treatment of threshold singularities is purely based on the topology of an individual graph.

-See figure~\ref{fig:NNLO_other_graphs_selection} for some example diagrams in this class. \end{enumerate} We show a selection of NNLO graphs in figure~\ref{fig:NNLO_other_graphs_selection}.
-In total, we compute the contribution of 138 distinct FS diagrams.
-We construct the LU representation of eq.~\eqref{eq:LU_2to2} for each of them.
-Since the integrand of each FS diagram is separately infrared-finite, each contribution can be integrated independently.
+We show a selection of \gls{nnlo} graphs in figure~\ref{fig:NNLO_other_graphs_selection}.
+In total, we compute the contribution of 138 distinct \gls{fs} diagrams.
+We construct the \gls{lu} representation of eq.~\eqref{eq:LU_2to2} for each of them.
+Since the integrand of each \gls{fs} diagram is separately infrared-finite, each contribution can be integrated independently.
 This enables us to significantly optimise the Monte Carlo integration by summing over them using discrete importance sampling (see appendix~\ref{sec:graph_distribution}).